Over $1 Billion won for our clients!

 Handling A Lawsuit In North Carolina

-If you want to move forward with a lawsuit, there’s a strict deadline, called a statute of limitations, you must follow.
+If you want to move forward with a lawsuit, you must follow a strict deadline called a statute of limitations.
 The statute of limitations in North Carolina is three years.
 You have a three-year window from the accident date to file your lawsuit against the truck driver and their insurance company.
 You would lose your right to sue after three years pass.

 You might think you deserve the maximum financial award available from the truck driver because they chose to get behind the wheel with drugs or alcohol in their system.
 Under normal circumstances, you might be right.
 However, pure contributory negligence could prevent you from seeking any amount of compensation.